 I've been in the computer field for 35+ years and have not "settled down" and specialised.
 Sys admin, developer, architect, security, support, and website admin are a few of my pursuits.
 Maybe one day, I'll decide what to do for my career.

-By day, I'm a developer and working in the financial sector.
+By day, I'm a software architect and working in the financial sector.

 By night, I like to cook, read, and hang with my cat.
 And, of course, I'm totally dedicated to my wife and family.